Admission Procedures for our Reception Class (children aged 4-5)

 Children are admitted to Ash Hill School according to the Local Education Authority criteria.

-Rule 2 - Children who have exceptional medical or social needs, which can only be met at that school, supported by written evidence from an appropriate professional person.
+1. Looked after children and previously looked after children. (see Note1 and Note 2) 2.
+Children who have exceptional medical or social needs, which can only be met at that school, supported by written evidence from an appropriate professional person.
+(See Note 3)

-Rule 3 - Children living within the catchment area of the school.
+4. Children living within the catchment area of the school.
+(See Note 6)

-Rule 6 - Once the above rules have been applied, then any further places will be offered in distance order, using the distance between the family’s Normal Home Address and the school’s nearest entrance gate, offering the closest first.
-We use straight line distance.
+6. Once the above rules have been applied then any further places will be offered in distance order; using the distance between the family's Normal Home Address (See Notes 8 and 9) and the school's nearest open entrance gate offering the closest first.
+We use a straight-line distance.
+(See Note 10)

-If it is not possible to decide between two applicants who are equidistant then in all cases including flats and apartments, where addresses are equidistant an independently scrutinized random allocation will be made to allocate the final place.
+8. If it still not possible to decide between two applicants who are equidistant then an independently scrutinised random allocation will be made to allocate the final place.
+An explanation of the method of making random allocations is on the council website at: https://www.buckscc.gov.uk/media/1740/random-allocation-procedure.pdf (See also Note 11 here regarding twins and multiple births)

 Further information can be found on the Bucks County Council Website.
 If you have any problems accessing the Bucks County Council website please contact the school office.